Israel’s digital occupation of Palestine

 How have internet shutdowns been weaponized in this war?

-Over the past year, people in Gaza have endured 16 internet shutdowns; a form of digital occupation used to silence millions of people trapped and struggling to survive in Gaza, and to further isolate them from the outside world.
+In 2023 alone, people in Gaza have endured 16 internet shutdowns; a form of digital occupation used to silence millions of people trapped and struggling to survive in Gaza, and to further isolate them from the outside world.
 Digital blackouts, fuel shortages and attacks on telecom infrastructure have severely crippled essential services, deepening the humanitarian crisis.
+Rebuilding Gaza’s decimated internet infrastructure should be at the center of post-war reconstructions.

 How are social media and tech platforms contributing to the silencing of Palestinian voices?